-- Reclamation estimate of Unimpaired Inflow (i.e. Natural River) into Millerton Lake to support the water supply allocation1; - The Department of Water Resources (DWR) Bulletin 120 latest update for San Joaquin River inflow to Millerton Lake Unimpaired Flow, and/or the most current DWR Bulletin Water Supply Index (WSI)3; - The National Weather Service (NWS) Ensemble Streamflow Prediction (ESP) Water Supply Forecast for the San Joaquin River at Millerton Lake5.
+- Reclamation estimate of Unimpaired Inflow (i.e. Natural River) into Millerton Lake to support the water supply allocation1; - The California Department of Water Resources (DWR) Bulletin 120 latest update for San Joaquin River inflow to Millerton Lake Unimpaired Flow, and/or the most current DWR Bulletin Water Supply Index (WSI)3; - The National Weather Service (NWS) Ensemble Streamflow Prediction (ESP) Water Supply Forecast for the San Joaquin River at Millerton Lake5.

 Table 1 shows the water year 2018 (October 1, 2017 to September 30, 2018) observed accumulated and forecasted water year Unimpaired Inflows at Millerton Lake.
-This includes the published DWR forecast, the DWR forecast adjusted for expected runoff for the current month, and the NWS forecast with and without a 7-day smoothing function applied to remove the day-to-day variance.
-Figure 1a plots these values over the entire water year, while Figure 1b shows the most recent period in detail.
+This includes the published DWR forecast, the DWR forecast adjusted for expected runoff for the current month, and the NWS forecast with and without a 7-day smoothing function applied to remove the day-to-day variance, and finally the NWS forecast with 7-day smoothing and adjusted for expected runoff for the current month.
+Figure 1a plots DWR and NWS forecast values over the entire water year, while Figure 1b shows the most recent period in detail.